 Another Inchtuthill favourite.
 Hare are plentiful and lots of fun to watch especially in the spring when you sometimes see them boxing in the fields next to the house.
 Hare are renowned for their fast running, known to reach up to 45 miles an hour.

 You might be kept awake at night by the sound of the owls!
 We are lucky to have both the barn owl and tawny owl in residence.

 Red squirrels are being seen more and more in Perthshire and occasionally if you are lucky you might see one or two at Inchtuthill.

 This beautiful bird of prey has made a fantastic come back across parts of the UK and are plentiful in the skies above Inchtuthill.
 They make a cat-like sound which is very distinctive “kee yaa”

-You can visit Loch of the Lowes to see osprey but they are also visible more locally.
+You can visit Loch of the Lowes to see osprey but they are also visible locally.

-We have to give the geese a mention as they are incredibly spectacular especially during the months of September and October when you see and hear them flocking in the sky above and landing on the surrounding fields – an incredible scene.
+We have to give the geese a mention as they are a spectacular during the autumn months when you see and hear them flocking in the sky above and landing on the surrounding fields – a wildlife spectacular...